eksctl-io/eksctl/userdocs/src/usage/outposts.md

 When the control plane is on Outposts, nodegroups are created on that Outpost.
 You can optionally specify the Outpost ARN for the nodegroup in `nodeGroup.outpostARN` but it must match the control plane's Outpost ARN.

-!!!warning
-    Local clusters support EKS 1.21 only.
-Support for newer versions will be added later.

 !!!abstract "New"
     [Fully-private cluster support](eks-private-cluster.md)

     eksctl now supports creating fully-private clusters on AWS Outposts.

 ```yaml